 The concept of digital transformation has been resounding in the private and public sector leaders’ minds for the last couple years.
 While this is not a new idea, the conversation around it and the initiative on how to apply digital technology for human society’s benefit is gaining momentum.
 Throughout the public sector, technology has created not only the opportunity to provide a more efficient and interactive service for constituents, but also the challenge of how to sustain the escalating demand of an increasing population.

-Today, more than 80-percent of the US population lives in urban areas.
-It is estimated that by the year 2050, 70-percent of the world’s population will reside in urban centers.
-When there is a fast growth rate in population, there becomes a greater need to supply all kind of resources.
+When there is a fast growth rate in population, there becomes a greater need to supply all kinds of resources.
 This includes everything from the reliability of energy and power, the quality of the air, and the flow of traffic.
 City government’s idea of digital transformation has evolved into a trendy concept: “Smart Cities.”
 Local government transformation pivots around sustainability development, flexibility and finding innovative ways to meet citizen’s expectations.

 Cities have realized they need to become “smarter” in order to attract investments, new businesses and talent.
 Creative, entrepreneurial and data-oriented companies will relocate to cities with an innovative technology strategy to create new socio-economic opportunities in both the private and public sector.
 As a result of the implementation of new technologies, citizens will benefit from improved management of resources and cost-efficient tactics that will translate into a higher quality of life.